MattBCoding/calico-jack/TESTING.md

 Test cases 8 through 10 were repeated for the 6x6 board to ensure no differences were detected in the responses received.

 To navigate back to the main README click [here](README.md)

+## Additional Manual Testing

+The test cases were performed multiple times during the development of the application.
+Late in the project the ability to quit the game without quitting the application was added.
+This required the testing to be repeated once more to ensure that the new functionality performed as expected whilst no previous functionality was affected.